-Tim Collins, CEO of Staffflink, was recently interviewed by Brain Bloom of ITWorld Canada in an article titled, Immigrant IT pros face tough slog in job market.
+Tim Collins, CEO of Staffflink, was interviewed by Brain Bloom of ITWorld Canada in an article titled, Immigrant IT pros face tough slog in job market.

 In the interview, Tim Collins offers advice for newcomers to Canada that are facing the sticky issue of Canadian job experience.
 Sometimes job-seekers wind up so frustrated that they give up and go home.
 To address this problem, Collins urges new immigrants to get their international experience and education assessed and recommends CES as a great resource for newcomers to Canada.

 Collins also mentions that, “Being bilingual can he very helpful.”
 Newcomers can increase their chances of finding a job by emphasizing their language skills of both official languages.
 While English is a basic requirement for most jobs, knowing French can also be a very useful skill to have on a resume.